Skip to main content

 The Controlled Substances Act: Overview

-Throughout much of the twentieth century, the United States made numerous attempts to outlaw certain drugs, eventually resulting in a hodgepodge of more than 200 separate laws that were hard to keep track of.
-In an attempt to remedy this, President Richard Nixon signed the Controlled Substances Act in 1970, combining all prior existing federal drug laws into one single statute.
+Throughout much of the 20th century, the United States made many attempts to outlaw or regulate certain drugs.
+As a result, some 200 separate laws address controlled substances.
+In an attempt to remedy this, Congress passed and President Richard Nixon signed the Controlled Substances Act in 1970.
+A key goal of the act: combining all prior existing federal drug laws into one single statute.

 What Does the Controlled Substances Act Do?

-The grouping of controlled substances makes it easier for legislators to draft or modify rules covering multiple drugs at a time.
-Some states have borrowed the federal schedules' definitions in their own drug legislation.
+The grouping of controlled substances makes it easier for legislators to draft or change rules covering multiple drugs at a time.
+Many states have borrowed or referenced the federal schedules' definitions in their own enactment of drug possession laws and other statutes.

-The penalties for drug crimes typically depend on the schedule that the drug falls into.
-In general, trafficking in a Schedule 1 controlled substance will carry a heavier range of potential criminal penalties than a similar offense involving a substance that appears in Schedule 4.
-However, marijuana and some other drugs have standalone penalty statutes that provide specific punishments for them.
+The penalties for illegal drug crimes may depend on the drug's schedule to some extent.
+In general, trafficking in a Schedule I controlled substance will carry stricter criminal penalties than a similar offense involving a substance in Schedule IV.
+However, marijuana and some other drugs have stand-alone penalty statutes that provide specific punishments.
+Most trafficking offenses will constitute felony drug crimes.
+Drug possession crimes may be felony or misdemeanor crimes based on the drug and the weight at issue.
+The weight of the drug involved can trigger mandatory minimum sentences in certain cases.

 The Drug Enforcement Administration

 The Controlled Substances Act mandates that every manufacturer, distributor, importer, or exporter of any drug must register with the government.
-Registrants are required to keep accurate records of their inventory and transactions in the event they should ever become the focus of a Drug Enforcement Administration (DEA) investigation.
+Registrants are required to keep accurate records of their inventory and transactions.
+The Drug Enforcement Administration (DEA) can access such records during an investigation.

 Was this helpful?